 During the commemoration of the victims of National Socialism on 27 January 2023 in the German Bundestag, attention for the first time was on the queer victims.
 The historical documentary exhibition “endangered living.
 Queer people 1933-1945” picked up from this important signal of remembrance and made the subject of exclusion and persecution of queer people in the years 1933 – 1945 available to a wide audience.

-The exhibition traces the diverse and ambivalent life stories of queer people in the 1933 – 1945 period, based on documents, graphics, photographs and quotes.
-This also includes previously unpublished material.
-The exhibition offers both a broad overview as well as more profound insights into the biographies of the people and current research findings.
+The diverse and ambivalent life stories of queer people in the period from 1933 to 1945 are traced in the exhibition using documents, graphics, photographs and quotes.
+This includes previously unpublished material.
+The exhibition offers both a broad overview and deeper insights into the biographies of the people as well as current research results.

-The exhibition paints a clear picture of how the lives of queer people were shattered and destroyed.
-At the same time, it illustrates how the remaining room for manoeuvre was exploited in everyday life.
-This is by no means just a tale of persecution but also of the ways in which people managed to assert themselves under adverse living conditions.
+The exhibition makes it clear how the lives of many queer people were broken and destroyed.
+At the same time, it sheds light on how the remaining scope for action was used in everyday life.
+The exhibition does not just tell stories of persecution, but also ways of asserting oneself in an adverse reality.

 Visitors encounter five subject islands in the exhibition